sabegg2/deep-learning-challenge/Analysis/Analysis.md

 - Dataset was checked for null and duplicated values

-- EIN and NAME—Identification columns removed from the input data because they are neither targets nor features
+- `EIN` and `NAME` columns removed from the input data because they are neither targets nor features ('EIN' is a unique reference number given to each organization requesting/receiving funding, and `NAME` is the name of the organization making a request/receiving funding from the foundation)

-- Created cutoff point to bin "rare" categorical variables together in a new value, Other for both CLASSIFICATION and APPLICATION_TYPE
+- Created cutoff point to bin "rare" categorical variables together in a new value, `Other`, for both `CLASSIFICATION` and `APPLICATION_TYPE`. ('CLASSIFICATION' - Due to the numebr of unique values within this column, the values have been 'binned' into an Other category if the value is < 1883.
+'APPLICATION_TYPE' - Due to the number of unique values within this column, the values have been 'binned' into an Other category if the value is < 528.)

-- Converted categorical data to numeric with pd.get_dummies, split the preprocessed data into features and target arrays, then lastly split into training and tesing datasets
+- Converted categorical data to numeric with pd.get_dummies.

+- Split the preprocessed data into features and target arrays.

+- Split into training and tesing datasets.

 - Target Variable for the model: